-- a.
-Capacity Building: Providing targeted training programs for educators and administrators on the integration of digital technologies into their teaching practices and administrative functions. - Curriculum Development: Assisting in the development of digital education curricula that are aligned with industry needs and the national education strategy. - Professional Certification: Offering certification programs for educators and administrators who have completed professional development courses in digital education.
+- Capacity Building: Providing targeted training programs for educators and administrators on the integration of digital technologies into their teaching practices and administrative functions. - b.
+Curriculum Development: Assisting in the development of digital education curricula that are aligned with industry needs and the national education strategy.